 Working in partnership with parents is an essential part of Barnwell.
 Parents are encouraged to contact the school at any time to discuss their child's progress and we feel it is important that we provide opportunities for parents to be involved in their child's education.
-Such contacts will normally be with the form tutor.
 Regular, daily contact with parents by Form tutors in key stage 3 is via the planner.
 We view this planner as an important book to help students organise themselves.
 It has space allocated for parents to communicate with form tutors when necessary.